Understanding Prophecy in the Bible

-The prophecies are descriptions of the future.
+These prophecies are descriptions of the future.
 They are not subject to varying circumstances, and they are to come to pass just as put forth.

 (And this gives us a sure way to determine when these things start to happen, since we’ll know all the details have to match up.
 God doesn’t make incomplete prophecies!)

-Most of these have to do with important milestones in the Plan of Salvation.
+Most of these have to do with important milestones in the plan of salvation.

 These are bound to happen whenever they fit into the big picture.
 There is nothing any human can do to stop or change these prophecies.

 (They would include the birth of Jesus in Bethlehem, Him dying on the cross, or His second coming.)

 Jesus came and died for humanity even though most of them did not accept Him.

 Since it was part of God’s divine plan, it went on as God knew it would.
 And from this, we know that He will come again when His time comes.

 These are prophecies that talk about the end times, or the time period just before the second coming of Jesus.

 While many of them use symbolic language, others use direct and literal language.